sgan92/sgan92.github.io/README.md

   }
 ```

-The score of this game is also saved in the browser's cookies so that refreshing/coming back to the browser will not effect the high score for the individual.
+The score of this game is also saved in the browser's cookies so that refreshing/coming back to the browser will not affect the high score for the individual.
 The expiry date for this cookie is 5 months, so if no high score is set within 5 months, the high score will reset.

 ```javascript
   setBestCookie () {